What to do When a Spouse or Loved One Dies

-One of the most important things you can do is get help.
+One of the most important things you can do after a loved one dies is get help.
 No one should have to be alone during such an emotional time.
 Get someone to help you through this process.
-You may have to make the first few phone calls to relatives and friends, but then you should enlist those people’s help in calling others.
+You may have to make the first few phone calls to relatives and friends, but then you should enlist those people’s help in calling others, including the Social Security Administration (SSA), Department of Motor Vehicles (DMV), and your loved one’s employer.
 You don’t need to carry this burden alone.

 Friends and family can help you with the deceased’s belongings, such as taking care of any pets they have.
-If you didn’t live with the person who died, you’ll want to get help taking care of their home (watering plants, removing valuables, throwing food out, collecting mail, etc.).
+If you didn’t live with the loved one who died, you’ll want to get help taking care of their home (watering plants, removing valuables, throwing food out, collecting mail, etc.).

 Gather all important documents

 Over the next several weeks, you’ll need to send copies of various documents to a variety of people in order to start making your loved one’s final arrangements.
-These documents include:
+The professionals you contacted following your loved one’s death can provide many of these records to the spouse or next of kin, which include: